AGSweeney/NetBurner_MQTT_Broker/README.md

 ## TLS / MQTTS

 MQTTS reuses the device HTTPS certificate managed by the NetBurner SSL service (user-installed, HAL auto-generated, or self-signed after NTP sync).
 Enable the TLS listener in broker settings once `SslCertReady()` is true.
 TLS client capacity is limited (`MaxTlsClients = 2` on reference platforms) due to handshake RAM cost on embedded targets.

+## Disclaimer

+This project is an independent open-source effort by Adam G. Sweeney.
+It is **not** affiliated with, endorsed by, or sponsored by NetBurner, Inc. "NetBurner" and related product names are trademarks of NetBurner, Inc.

 ## License